Elections New Brunswick

 • The signs themselves present a safety hazard for employees who must climb poles to complete their work;

 • The metal staples or clamps used to put up the signs often remain in the poles long after the election is over.
-These items could cause an employee to lose his or her footing while climbing and could also be a hazard for the general public who may happen to brush the pole while walking by.
+These items could cause an employee to lose their footing while climbing and could also be a hazard for the general public who may happen to brush the pole while walking by.

 • Staples or clamps will cause a pole to degrade faster than it should, therefore making them more susceptible to damage, requiring maintenance or possibly replacement.